goldzulu/helloweb/README.md

 ```bash
 $ npm run deploy:s3
 ```
 Thats it!
-You should be able to test on Amazon Echo smart display devices but saying Alexa, Open Hello Web
+You should be able to test using the default invocation if it has not been changed on your development Amazon Echo smart display devices but saying _Alexa, Open Hello Web_

 ## Changing Game Names